PhilRW/blog/content/post/2024/2024-03-07-another-something-new.md

 tags:
 - technology
 ---
 I created another [new website](http://reviews.rosenberg-watt.com).
+This one is for reviewing things.
 My goal is to post one review per day.